Chart Color Schemes

 Baulkham Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 31.5% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 31.5% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 8.1% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education